The author may follow this guideline prior to submit the manucript

 Abbreviations should be used sparingly and only if a lengthy name or expression is repeated throughout the manuscript.
 When used, the abbreviated name or expression should be cited in full at first usage, followed by the accepted abbreviation in parentheses.
 Quotations included appropriately within the body of the text should be marked by single inverted commas.
 Longer, or self-contained quotations should be preceded and followed by a double space; neither single inverted commas nor italics should then be used.
 Statistical methods used should be defined and, where appropriate, supported by references.

-Ethical Principles: Researchers are asked to ensure that they have obtained suitable approval from a research ethics committee for their studies; all contributors will be expected to have followed sound ethical principles generally and to have preserved anonymity and confidentiality of patients, clients, and staff and, where appropriate.
+Ethical Principles: Researchers are asked to ensure that they have obtained suitable approval from a research ethics committee for their studies; all contributors will be expected to have followed sound ethical principles generally and to have preserved the anonymity and confidentiality of patients, clients, and staff and, where appropriate.

 Optimizing Your Abstract for Search Engines: Many students and researchers looking for information online will use search engines such as Google, Yahoo, or similar.
 By optimizing your article for search engines, you will increase the chance of someone finding it.

 Language: The language of publication is English.
-Authors for whom English is a second language must have their manuscript professionally edited by an English-speaking person before submission to make sure the English are of high quality.
+Authors for whom English is a second language must have their manuscript professionally edited by an English-speaking person before submission to make sure the English is of high quality.

 5.2.
 Units, Abbreviations, and Nomenclature

-Spelling should conform with that used in The Concise Oxford Dictionary and abbreviations with those in Units, Symbols and Abbreviations (1994) published by the Royal Society of Medicine Press, 1 Wimpole Street, London W1M 8AE.
+Spelling should conform with that used in The Concise Oxford Dictionary and abbreviations with those in Units, Symbols, and Abbreviations (1994) published by the Royal Society of Medicine Press, 1 Wimpole Street, London W1M 8AE.

 Abbreviations of biological, medical, chemical, and other terms should only be used when such abbreviations are both internationally recognized and unambiguous.
 The first use of an abbreviation must be explained by also giving the unabbreviated term.

-All biological, medical, chemical and other names should be given in keeping with the latest international nomenclature.
+All biological, medical, chemical, and other names should be given in keeping with the latest international nomenclature.
 If an animal is being mentioned in the text for the first time, the binomial name should be given, e.g. carp (Cyprinus carpio L.).
-Thereafter, this can be abbreviated to C. carpio.
+Thereafter, this can be abbreviated to C. Carpio.